pedroetb/pedroetb-projects-pihole/README.md

 This service is the backup DNS resolution provider.
 It doesn't offer a DHCP server to avoid collision with primary service.

-When deploying secondary Pi-hole service, don't forget to set variables for this environment, specially `FTLCONF_dns_reply_host_IPv4` and maybe `FTLCONF_dns_revServers` (if using DHCP at primary service).
+When deploying secondary Pi-hole service, don't forget to set variables for this environment, specially `FTLCONF_dns_reply_host_IPv4` and, if using DHCP at primary service, `FTLCONF_dns_revServers`.

 ## Configuration